dyalog-training/2025-ListsWorkshop/docs/exercises.md

 ```

 ## LengthDistribution
-Create a function `LengthDistribution` that returns a two-column matrix.
+Define a function `LengthDistribution` that returns a two-column matrix.
 The first column contains integers between 1 and the length of the longest word in the right argument.
 The second column is the count of words in the right argument that have that length.

 ```
       LengthDistribution 'JUST' 'FOR' 'THESE' 'FIVE' 'WORDS'